 It’s a family thing

 Cara Rasmussen’s first State Farm job was filing and paperwork at age 18 while she was still in high school.
-She worked there for awhile, then moved on to try other jobs but ultimately wound up working for him again.
-Each time she would work a different job, she would return to a State Farm agent to work.
+After working there for awhile she moved on to try other jobs, but ultimately wound up working for the same State Farm agent again.
+Each time she would try to work a different job, she found herself returning to a State Farm agent to work.
 “Some of it’s probably because my grandfather and my great grandfather were State Farm agents in Pasadena, California.
-And so it’s kind of like a family thing.”
+And so it’s kind of like a family thing,” Rasmussen said.

 When Rasmussen and her husband moved back to Salem in 1996, she met Barbara Furer.
 Rasmussen worked in Furer’s office for 23 years.
-“It was one of the most amazing jobs and career choices because I got to be mentored by her for so long, and was able to raise my family because I wasn’t the boss and could take an extra day off.
+“It was one of the most amazing jobs and career choices, because I got to be mentored by her for so long.
+And [I] was able to raise my family because I wasn’t the boss and could take an extra day off.
 It was just wonderful to be able to do everything that I wanted to do.”

 Friday, January 31, the Chamber celebrated the opening of Rasmussen’s own office.
 “Now that [Furer’s] retired, I’m taking that [responsibility] on to give back to my team and let them experience being able to be flexible and accommodate being a mom, wife, and a career woman at the same time.”